bsv-blockchain/bsv-address-tracker/README.md

 - Ensure RPC credentials are correct

 ### ZeroMQ Not Receiving Messages
-- Verify ZMQ is enabled in bitcoin.conf
+- Verify ZMQ is enabled in bitcoin.conf with `zmqpubrawtx` and `zmqpubhashblock` settings
-- Check ZMQ endpoints are correct
+- Check ZMQ endpoints are correct in your .env file
-- Ensure no firewall blocking ZMQ ports
+- Ensure no firewall blocking ZMQ ports (default: 28332, 28333)
+- Test ZMQ connection: `telnet 127.0.0.1 28332` should connect
+- Restart your SV node after adding ZMQ configuration

 ### High Memory Usage
 - Adjust `CONFIRMATION_BATCH_SIZE` for smaller batches